 When will gas prices go down?

 With more people returning to work, and many jobs transitioning from remote work to hybrid or in-office work, consumers are on the road more than they have been since the COVID-19 pandemic began.
-The increase in gas prices, along with other inflation-related price hikes, is putting a strain on all of us, and leaving us asking ourselves “when will gas prices go down?”
+The increase in fuel costs, along with other inflation-related price hikes, is putting a strain on all of us, and leaving us asking ourselves “when will prices go down?”

 According to the federal Energy Information Administration, the cost for each gallon of gas is broken down into four categories: taxes, distribution and marketing, refining, and crude oil.

 Data source: U.S. Energy Information Administration, Gasoline and Diesel Fuel Update

 As shown, the biggest driver of the price of gas is the cost of crude oil and the cost of refining crude oil.
 Factors related to these increases include the global effects of sanctions on the cost of crude oil related to Russia’s war in the Ukraine; the increased cost of refining oil because many refineries shut down faster than new ones were built, and the return of a demand for refined oil to pre-pandemic levels without the capacity to keep up.